You may have noticed a nip in the air and twinkling lights on the streets of Kensington and Chelsea. Yes, it’s starting to feel a lot like Christmas!

-Brrrr!
-Now that December is upon us, it’s starting to feel a lot like Christmas.
-Kensington and Chelsea boasts some of the most magical festive events in London so with only three weeks to go until the big day, read our guide to the best local Christmas events for adults and kids alike.
+We have some of the most wonderful festive events in our part of London.
+With only a few weeks to go until the big day, here’s our guide to the best local Christmas goings-on for all the family.

-Where – St John’s Notting Hill, Lansdowne Crescent, W11 2NN
+Where – St John’s Church, Lansdowne Crescent, Notting Hill, W11 2NN

-When – 11am -9m every day until 7th January apart from Christmas Day
+When – 11am to 9pm every day until 12th January (closed Christmas Day)

 Where – Natural History Museum, Cromwell Road, SW7 5BD